 2014-2015 CLIFF Recipients

-The 2014-2015 CLIFF grant recipients are listed below.
-Read more about the launch of this year's cohort in March, held in Montpellier to allow students to attend the Global Science Conference on Climate Smart Agriculture.
+In 2014-2015, the following people received CLIFF grants.
+Read more about the launch of this cohort, held in Montpellier to allow students to attend the Global Science Conference on Climate Smart Agriculture.

 |Name||University of Enrollment||Host center||Host country|